Dr. Kathie Erwin

 For me, education is a process, not an event.
 I agree with Thomas Merton's statement, "The least of learning is done in the classrooms."
 When students are captivated by what they learn and the delight of applying knowledge in ways that impact the world outside the classroom, then real learning occurs.
 This idea compliments my life verse, "I can do all things thru Him who gives me strength" (Philippines 4:13).
 In teaching graduate students I want to impress upon them the need to embrace that verse as they become professionally competent to counsel within a biblical worldview.

-My professional affiliations include: American Association of Christian Counselors, Christian Association for Psychological Studies, Florida Mental Health Counselors Association, American Mental Health Counselors Association, Suncoast Mental Health Counselors Association, American Counseling Association, Southern Gerontological Association and National Association of Masters in Psychology.
+My professional affiliations include: American Association of Christian Counselors, Florida Mental Health Counselors Association, American Mental Health Counselors Association, Suncoast Mental Health Counselors Association, and Southern Gerontological Association.
 I was appointed to the Ethics Hearing Committee for the National Board of Certified Counselors and elected Secretary/ Board Member of Florida Mental Health Counselors Association.
+I am returning to one of my favorite places, University of Iceland, for second time to lecture in the NordMag Graduate Gerontology Institute.